 Amy's Courtyard at the Maison la Belle Vie winery specializes in seasonal catered events on its lovely grounds.
-St. Kathryn Cellars, Talon Winery, Confre Cellars and the Meadery of the Rockies are under the same ownership; inquire about a combination tasting event.
+St. Kathryn Cellars, Talon Winery, and the Meadery of the Rockies are under the same ownership; inquire about a combination tasting event.
 St. Kathryn Cellars' commodious tasting room doubles as an event center, and Peach Street Distillers puts on private tastings of their unique spirits.

 The Museum of Western Colorado operates three unique venues.
 Dinosaur Journey in Fruita, west of Grand Junction, appeals to dino-crazy children and also accommodates adult groups with private tours and rental of the 1,350-square-foot auditorium with classroom seating for up to 25.
 For something out of the ordinary, have the museum organize a private dinosaur dig for the group.

 The third venue, Museum of the West, is located in downtown Grand Junction and is also able to accommodate groups.
-Guests will discover an arrary of exhibits ranging from Native American pottery to old Western firearms collections.
+Guests will discover an array of exhibits ranging from Native American pottery to old Western firearms collections.

 The spectacular, scenic Colorado National Monument is one of Grand Junction's most popular venues for groups.
-The top site for reunions, memorial services and other celebrations is the Bookcliff View area.
+The top site for reunions, gatherings, and other celebrations is the Bookcliff View area.
 Picnic facilities at Saddlehorn Campground and Devil's Kitchen include tables and grills, and the Saddlehorn Amphitheater seats 250.
 Even a scenic drive along the 23-mile Rim Rock Drive, with stops to gaze at dramatic canyon and cliff views, makes for a worthwhile excursion.